Welcome to Region V!

 Western Univ. of Health Sciences College of Osteopathic Medicine of the Pacific (WUCOMP)

 WUCOMP is located in sunny Southern California in the city of Ponoma.
-They are an extremely active in student advocacy and take advantage of the resolution writing opportunity that only SOMA membership can provide.
+They are extremely active in student advocacy and take advantage of the resolution writing opportunity that only SOMA membership can provide.
 WUCOMP takes pride in giving students a voice and show their support by attending all 3 of the National SOMA conferences each year.
 This year they are hosting a 1st year/2nd year mixer during orientation week to encourage collaboration between classes.
 Recently, they hosted 25 pre-medical students from different universities in Southern California and spoke with these students about what a typical day looks like for medical students by having them attend lectures, see an OMM demonstration and observe some clinical skills.

 Western Univ. of Health Sciences College of Osteopathic Medicine of the Pacific-Northwest (WUCOMP-NW)